Welcome to Class 3 (Years 3&4)

 You can find newsletters and further information at the end of this page.

 June – Viking Boats: First we had to evaluate various boat making instructions to see what would work best and from that we planned and made our own.
 Next on the fourth week when we tested our boats.
 We hoped for the best, but it was none the less Darwin’s theory of ‘survival of the fittest’.
 Some floated whilst other sank like stones!
 We had to evaluate how well our boats did in the test.
-Also we named are boats such as the Underdog and Extreme.
+Also we named our boats such as the Underdog and Extreme.

 May – Anglo-Saxon Weaving: Class 3 have done some Anglo – Saxon weaving in pairs.
 We tied four stones to the end of four pieces of wool.
 Then we hung them over a tree branch and passed each end to its diagonal partner to create the braid.
 When it was finished we tied a knot at the end.
 After that we cut it in half and ‘tadaah’ a braid each!